Updated March 23, 2023

 There are two modes in the Authentication header:

 - Authentication Header Transport Mode: In transport mode, it lies between the original IP header and the IP packet’s original TCP header.

 - Authentication Header Tunnel Mode: In tunnel modes, first, the original IP packet is authenticated entirely, and the authentication header is inserted between the original IP header and the new outer IP header.
 Here the inner IP header contains the ultimate source IP address and destination IP address, whereas the outer IP header contains different IP addresses (IP addresses of the firewalls or other security gateways)

 How does the Header Deal with Replay Attack?

 Int his section, we are going to discuss how the authentication header deals with the replay attack:

 - In a replay attack, the attacker obtains a copy of an authenticated packet and then sends it to the intended destination.
 As the same packet received twice, the destination user could face some problems.
 To overcome this problem, the Authentication header uses a sequence number field.

 - At the initial stage, the value of this field is set to 0.
-Every time when the sender sends a packet to the same receiver over the same SA, it increments the value of the field by 1.
+Whenever the sender sends a packet to the same receiver over the same SA, it increments the field’s value by 1.
 Then the sender must not allow this value yo circle back from 2^32 – 1 to 0.
-If the number of packets over the same increases this number, then to communicate with the receiver sender must establish a new SA with the receiver.
+If the number of packets over the same increases this number, then communicating with the receiver sender must establish a new SA with the receiver.

 - At the receiver side, the receiver maintains a sliding window size to W. The default value of this W is 64.
-The right edge of this window represents the highest sequence number N received so far, for a valid packet.
+This window’s right edge represents the highest sequence number N received so far for a valid packet.

 When the receiver gets a packet from the sender, it performs some action.
 The appropriate action depends on the sequence number of the packet.